ibm-watson-data-lab/cloudant-food-tracker/part-2/README.md

 Click the red "Sign Up" button and fill out the sign-up form.
 Your *Username* will be in every URL you use.
 For example, the user *foodtracker* will be accessible at `https://foodtracker.cloudant.com`.
 This *foodtracker* account is used throughout the examples in this tutorial.
 You will replace *foodtracker* with your unique Cloudant username in these examples.

-Complete the form, read the terms of service, and then click the red button, "I agree, sign me up".
+Complete the form, read the terms of service, and then click the red button, "I agree, sign me up."

 ![Signing up with Cloudant](media/cloudant-02-sign-up@2x.png '; border')